 Another enticing and unique recipe from Foods Matter (March 2007 issue).
-This recipe offers a good dose of Vitamins A, B6 and B12.
+These aubergine burgers offer a good dose of Vitamins A, B6 and B12.
 If you are unable to find haddock, any smoked white fish should suit:

 “I always have a problem knowing what to do with aubergines – and faced with three the other day I wondered how they would work as burger buns… So here you go…